 Our clients, who both work in the city, sought an outdoor room to entertain guests and a state-of-the-art garden design to complement a cutting-edge interior.
 A minimalist approach was central in adapting a previous design into a liveable garden, augmenting the home's Mid-century Modern furniture and futuristic art collection.
-Designing small contemporary London patios involves numerous logistic constraints and space limitations which require easy-care, long-term solutions.
+Designing small contemporary London gardens involves numerous logistic constraints and space limitations which require easy-care, long-term solutions.
 Low maintenance garden designs have truly evolved into a lifestyle prerequisite, defining an inherent attribute of both contemporary design and ecological necessity, where a liveable outdoor space is effortlessly manageable behind the scenes, yet lastingly alluring!

 The existing mature vegetation provided a valuable architectural backdrop and substantial scale to otherwise a lacklustre Highbury garden.
 We retained all of the plants, and designed a diagonal layout which articulates a fluid continuum, conserving its antecedent setting and rejuvenating it with a dynamic blueprint.
-This small contemporary garden forms an integral, captivating design element of the family's North London townhouse, where its entire perimeter is viewed from both kitchen and upper levels, with a vibrant floor pattern, pivotally enhancing focus towards an engaging outdoor space.
-While our design ideas were retrofitted around an existent garden framework, attached to a new home, its underlying ethos delineates architectural integrity cohesively – forming a complete small city garden.
+This small contemporary garden forms an integral, captivating design element of the family's North London townhouse, where its entire perimeter is viewed from both kitchen and upper levels, with a vibrant floor pattern, pivotally enhancing focus towards an engaging small garden space.
+While our landscape design ideas were retrofitted around an existent garden framework, attached to a new home, its underlying ethos delineates great architectural integrity – forming a complete small city garden.

 The garden surfaces alternate diagonally between flamed granite, honed limestone and artificial grass, creating distinct design detail among the seating and dining zones.
 LED strip lights produce fresh definition at sundown, transforming the garden's ambience with an energising lighting design, amplified by a layer of down lights which projects architectural silhouettes through sculptural foliage.
 Existing fencing was coated in a deep mauve tint to invigorate the garden's left boundary, soaking up sunrays, contrasted with a subtle, creamy taupe across shaded elevations.
 This visual asymmetry generates a greater sense of depth within a contemporary family garden in a compact space, thoroughly enabled by free-flowing reciprocation between our garden design team and easygoing, trusting clients.